 And keeping with this vibe, it was recorded live in the studio to analog tape, excepting the harmony vocals.
 Unlike the early bands, these guys are a bit more generous with their music, including a total of 18 tracks on the new CD.

 I’ll not attempt comparisons to the early practitioners, and just say that Windy Hill captures a raw and real sound that absolutely brings the pioneers to mind.
 To their credit, these modern Californians do not affect accents or mimic vocal mannerisms of days gone by.
 It’s just them, playing and singing their original traditional music.

 Ryan Breen plays banjo, Thomas Wille, guitar, Henry Warde mandolin, and Kyle McCabe bass.
 Breen, Wille, and Warde handle the vocals.
 Neither of them are particularly noteworthy singers, but they handle their role admirably throughout.

 Guests on the album include Jason Stapleton on guitar, Tom Cline on resonator guitar, and both Paul Shelasky and Kyle O’Brien on fiddle.

-The album starts with a short banjo tune, Pinecone Banjo, from Breen just as a live show from the ’50s might started.
+The album starts with a short banjo tune, Pinecone Banjo from Breen, just as a live show from the ’50s might have started.
 The songs cover common bluegrass themes, often in clever ways.
 Just To See Who’s In My Place tells of a distraught lover who follows his girl to the movies to see who she is meeting there.
 The title track is a semi-serious number from Willie about a sad-hearted fellow whose chorus begins, “I’m a walking piece of trash that you threw into the garbage.”